coderefinery/reproducible-research/_episodes/02-organizing-projects.md

 objectives:
   - "Get overview on how to organize research projects"
 keypoints:
-  - "An organized project directory structure can help with reproducibility"
+  - "An organized project directory structure can help with reproducibility."

 ---